chgroeling/libmicroemu/README.md

     conan install . -pr ./profiles/<your_build_profile> -o build_tests=True -o build_microemu=True --build=missing
     ```

     Replace <your_build_profile> with the appropriate profile names for your setup.
+This version uses the conan -o option for enabling _build_tests_ and _build_microemu_ when installing dependencies.
 3. **Build the Project with CMake:**
     Create a build directory, configure the project, and compile it: